dhlevi/reproj-helper/README.md

 - Convert Decimal Degrees to a DMS String
 - Haversine distance
 - Coordinate precision reducer
+- Find and/or Remove interior rings from a polygon
 - Basic converter for WKT (See the FormatConverter class)

 ## Format Converter